All-Electronic Tolling Customers' Frequently Asked Questions

 All tolls would be assessed as customers drive at highway speeds beneath overhead gantries using E-ZPass transponders or other options.
 A variety of payment options are being explored to allow customers without E-ZPass to either pay tolls before or after traveling based on an image taken of their license plate.
 Click here to learn how AET works.

 We understand going cashless will have a tremendous impact on our workforce, and we’re developing plans to assist employees.
-An Employee Communications Team will be developed to work with the AET Implementation Team by providing valuable insight as the plan is developed.
+An Employee Communications Team has been established to work with the AET Implementation Team by providing valuable insight as the plan is developed.
 If you are a PA Turnpike employee, get more information by clicking on the Employee Extranet link on the PA Turnpike's Website Homepage.

 Yes.
 The safety of our customers and our employees will always remain our top priority.
 The Pennsylvania State Police and the State Farm Safety Patrol will continue to patrol our system and provide service to those in need.
 In addition, our maintenance crews will continue to ensure safe travel.
 The experience in other states has been that cashless tolling improves safety because there are fewer accidents at toll plazas.